 WANT AN ECLIPSE SUNSHADE?
 Buy yours using this link to receive a 3% discount off your order!

 Installation and Resources

-If you’re looking for even more info, we wrote a detailed post all about insulation that digs into the hows and whys, and digs into different materials for insulating a camper van conversion.
+If you’re looking for even more info on insulation for van builds, we wrote a detailed post all about van life insulation that digs into the hows and whys, and digs into different materials for insulating a DIY camper van conversion.
 We also wrote a detailed post on how we insulated our van that goes over installing rigid foam board, filling gaps with spray foam, and insulating our door panels with fiberglass.

 - Insulating Your Van: Everything You Need to Know for Your DIY Van Build

 - Insulating Our Conversion Van: Tips, Tricks, and Step-by-Step

 And here are some other informative resources that we found helpful along the way: